somtts/voicebuilding_seminar_16/README.md

 ####What we did in details

 1. Compiled a list of ‘arctic’ prompts for recordings
-2. Recorded Fraser's speaking and got three files in wav format (one is utterances, second is beeps between prompts, third is midi-whistles to quickly find utterances with errors)
+2. Recorded Fraser's speaking and got three files in wav format (one is utterances, second is beeps between prompts, third is midi-whistles to quickly find utterances with errors).
+Converted all to flac format.
-3. Manually removed certain segments using MIDI channel (Praat, skipping repetitions and badly recorded sentences), 893 utterances in the end.
+3. Using Praat GUI, we manually removed certain segments using MIDI channel (skipping repetitions and badly recorded sentences), and got 893 utterances in the end.
 Segmented voice using beeps (Created a WAV file for every valid segment using a praat script)
 4. Sync filenames between WAV and TXT files using a python script (as a preparation for MAUS)
 5. Fed the WAV and TXT files into MAUS, got output (alignment, in the format of TextGrids) from MAUS.
 Turned the resulting TextGrid files into label (lab) files using a praat script.
 6. Used a voice template (gradle script) to build a voice using the WAV, TXT and LAB files (report problem with en\_GB segmentation, thus we switched to en\_US and run the MAUS part again) -> Resegmented the data using American English, fo that we had to change the phoneme labels given by MAUS to match the ones read by marytts using a python script